codebar/tutorials/js/lesson4/tutorial.md

 2. Write a function that displays each question

 3. **Bonus** Set the quiz difficulty, category or type using the API URL generator.
 Then display whatever you'd like with the API response data.

-4. **Bonus Bonus** Add a button to reveal the answers to the questions

 ### Retrieve and render log questions